 Accelerating the development

-Last year, when MRC outlined ‘duration weighing’ as one of the standard metrics for measuring digital audience, Interactive Advertising Bureau (IAB) followed back with an opposition by suggesting both Sell Side and Buy Side to ‘refrain’ from using ‘duration weighing’ until an industry standard is ratified.
+Last year, when MRC outlined ‘duration weighing’ as one of the standard metrics for measuring digital audience, Interactive Advertising Bureau (IAB) followed back with opposition by suggesting both Sell Side and Buy Side to ‘refrain’ from using ‘duration weighing’ until an industry standard is ratified.

 MRC agreed with the statement and pointed out the need for more research and development.
 The recent call is to accelerate the process of development.

 In TV ads, the concept of partial pixels doesn’t even exist.
 And, it is not possible for advertisers to complain about any viewability standards.
 In order to improve the digital advertising ecosystem, there’s a need for adaption.